cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/SearchApi.md

 snapshot_actions = [
         "RecoverVMs",
     ] # [str] | Specifies a list of recovery actions.
-Only snapshots that applies to these actions will be returned. (optional) object_action_key = "kVMware" # str, none_type | Filter by ObjectActionKey, which uniquely represents protection of an object.
-An object can be protected in multiple ways but atmost once for a given combination of ObjectActionKey.
-When specified, latest snapshot info matching the objectActionKey is for corresponding object. (optional) tenant_ids = [
+Only snapshots that applies to these actions will be returned. (optional) tenant_ids = [
         "tenantIds_example",
     ] # [str] | TenantIds contains ids of the tenants for which objects are to be returned. (optional)